mmbman/Katagiri/jewel-mirror-awareness.md

 As I have said before, this means to plant the root of your life.
 If you want something to grow, you have to plant the root.
 When you plan your life, maybe you plant a vegetable.
 This is good for a one-year plan.
 For a two-year plan you have to plant a tree or a fruit, something like that.

-But for you lifetime plan, or the life of your life plans, you have to plant the root of life.
+But for your lifetime plan, or the life of your life plans, you have to plant the root of life.
 That is called the virtuous quality.

 But usually we don’t want to plant the root, because we are interested in the fancy, visible stuff: branches, leaves, and flowers.
 So it is very difficult to plant the root, but the root is very important.